flycheck/flycheck/doc/user/flycheck-versus-flymake.rst

 ~~~~~~~~~~~~

 **Flymake** supports error and warning messages.
 The pattern of warning
-messages is *hard-coded* in Emacs 24.3, and only became customizable in upcoming
+messages is *hard-coded* in Emacs 24.3, and only became customizable in Emacs
-Emacs 24.4.
-The patterns to parse messages are kept separate from the actual
+24.4.
+The patterns to parse messages are kept separate from the actual syntax
-syntax checker.
+checker.

 **Flycheck** supports error, warning and info messages.
 The patterns to parse
 messages of different levels are part of the syntax checker definition, and thus